nagornuuu/Loan-Approval-System/README.md

 ### 1. Users & Loan Requests
 - A user can request a loan by specifying the **loan amount** and the **repayment period**
 - Each loan request is stored using a **List** or **Map** for easy retrieval and processing
-- *Extra Features*.
-Ability to find a user by id, and to Forgive Loans to any user.
+- **Extra Features**: Ability to find a user by id and to Forgive Loans to any user.

 ### 2. Loan Approval Criteria
 - If a user's **credit score is below 600**, the loan is **automatically rejected**